kalininalab/DataSAIL/README.md

 ````

 to split a set of proteins that have been clustered using mmseqs.
 For a full list of arguments, run `datasail -h` and
 checkout [ReadTheDocs](https://datasail.readthedocs.io/en/latest/index.html).
 There is a more detailed explanation of the arguments and example notebooks.
+The runtime largy depends on the number and type of splits to be computed and the size of the dataset.
+For small datasets (less then 10k samples) DataSAIL finished within minutes.
+On large datasets (more than 100k samples) it can take several hours to complete.

 ## When to use DataSAIL and when not to use